-Majors and minors in Religious Studies are able to explore in breadth and depth the compelling mysteries, the powerful intellectual and social constructs, and the heights of holiness that religious women and men have achieved.
-Because Religious Studies is an integrative discipline, majors and minors have gone on to pursue graduate study and careers in such fields as journalism, law, education, business, and health care, as well as in various forms of ministry.
+Majors and minors in Religious Studies are able to explore in-depth compelling mysteries, the powerful intellectual and social constructs, and the heights of holiness that religious women and men have achieved.
+Because Religious Studies is an integrative discipline, majors and minors have gone on to pursue graduate study and careers in such fields as journalism, law, education, business, and healthcare, as well as in various forms of ministry.